By-DevOps-For-DevOps/ecs-scaling-scheduler/README.md

 ## Manual invocation

-Sometimes, you might need to enable your non-production ECS cluster manually.
+Sometimes, you might need to start non-production ECS cluster manually.
 Please, use the following command to start your cluster:
 ```shell
 bash bin/manually.sh start ECS_CLUSTER_NAME